Wild Dogs in Africa Are Endangered – How many African wild dogs are left?

 After a gap of more than 25 years, today scientists have counted more than an astounding 100 individuals!
 The entire African wild dog population disappeared from a thriving wilderness area in Gorongosa National Park during the destructive Mozambique civil war, 1977 – 1992.
 In 2020, 50 pups were born, 22 of which emerged from the two new packs of wild dogs released in 2019.

-Gorongosa is so vast that the Cape hunting dogs have yet to traverse 68% of the habitat, opening doors for more wild dog reintroductions over time.
+Gorongosa National Park is so vast that the Cape hunting dogs have yet to traverse 68% of the habitat, opening doors for more wild dog reintroductions over time.
 Scientists predict that the ongoing recovery of wild dogs in Gorongosa could build a larger connected population that moves across the wider Gorongosa-Marromeu range.

 Masai Mara Game Reserve, Kenya